Iterative Quantum Amplitude Estimation: Results

 \section{Results}

 In this section, we empirically compare IQAE, MLAE, QAES, QAE, and classical MC with each other and determine the total number of oracle queries necessary to achieve a particular accuracy.
 We are only interested in measuring the last qubit of $\mathcal{Q}^k \mathcal{A} \ket{0}_n\ket{0}$ for different powers $k$, and we know that $\mathbb{P}[\ket{1}] = \sin^2((2k+1)\theta_a)$.
 Thus, for a given $\theta_a$ and $k$, we can consider a Bernoulli distribution with corresponding success probability or a single-qubit $R_y$-rotation with angle $2(2k+1)\theta_a$ to generate the required samples.
-All algorithms mentioned in this paper are implemented and tested using Qiskit \cite{qiskit} in order to be run on simulators or real quantum hardware, e.g., as provided via the \emph{IBM Q Experience}.
+All algorithms mentioned in this paper are implemented and tested using Qiskit \cite{qiskit} in order to be run on simulators or real quantum hardware, e.g., as provided via the \emph{IBM Quantum Experience}.

-For IQAE and MC, we compute the (intermediate) confidence intervals based on Clopper-Pearson \cite{ClopperPearson1934}.
+For IQAE and MC, we compute the (intermediate) confidence intervals based both on Chernoff-Hoeffding \cite{hoeffding1963probability} and on Clopper-Pearson \cite{ClopperPearson1934}.
 For QAE and MLAE, we use the likelihood ratio \cite{koch_1999_parameter}, cf.~Appendix \ref{sec:canonical_qae_with_mle}.
-For QAES, we report the chosen (multiplicative) target accuracy.
+For QAES, we report the outputted accuracy of the algorithm.